philipp-fischer/meeting-timer/README.md

 Meeting Timer
 =============

 Your meetings take too long?
-People don't focus on the important parts, but getting lost in the details?
+People don't focus on the important parts, but get lost in the details?

 Then Meeting Timer is the right thing for you!

 ![](./images/screenshot.png)